-It is essential that you talk to your child before they return to school.
-The learning environment and the style of learning will be very different to what they are used to.
+It is strongly advised that you talk to your child before they return to school.
+The learning environment and the style of learning will be different to what they are used to.
 Pupils have restrictions on who they are able to socialise with and what they are able to do whilst at school.
-A video explaining these changes will be posted on the school website next week to explain to pupils what to expect.
-Please notify the school if you feel that your child is particually anxious or worried about returning to school.
-A display of the key rules and guidelines to keep them safe will be on display in all classrooms being used.
+We will be going through all of these changes as part of the return to school in September.
+Please notify the school if you feel that your child is anxious or worried about returning to school and will arrange for a member of staff to talk to them to help reduce this.

-Each of the teaching rooms used by pupils will be cleaned thoroughly each morning before pupils arrive.
+Each of the teaching rooms used by pupils will be cleaned thoroughly each evening or each morning before pupils arrive.

 Staff in each teaching room will have a supply of cleaning products for wiping down surfaces and equipment as needed during the school day, including door handles.

 Pupils will be given opportunities to wash their hands regularly throughout the school day.

 Toilets will be cleaned more regularly.

 Your child needs to bring the minimum equipment to school each day.
 This should only be the essential equipment for each day.
 Pupils should share any of their possessions with anyone else in school or borrow equipment from another child.

 It is expected that all pupils who are able to come to school in September do so.
 Pupils will only be authorised for not attending school if:

 The following passage is taken directly from the governments guidelines for the full reopening of school.